denisinla/wordnik-chrome-extension/README.md

 Hacked up a small chrome extension that lets you search the all powerful Wordnik API.
-If you wish to fork, please be aware that you WILL REQUIRE AN API KEY from Wordnik.
+If you wish to fork, please be aware that you WILL REQUIRE AN API KEY from Wordnik since the current one does have a limit.
 You can easily sign up at http://developer.wordnik.com

 Have fun !